themistysky/find-homeo-remedy/README.md

 * Symptoms description pattern - If there are multiple problems in a single domain, separate them by dot ".".
 If there are temperaments and modalities corresponding to a single problem, separate them by comma ",".
 * Hit ENTER.
 Wait for a few seconds or minutes depending on number of domains and problems in each domain.
 (Algo 3 takes longest time, but gives better results)
 * Color (Red blue and green) in results are as they appear in matches from repertory.
-* Higher scores are more higly recommended.
+* Higher scores mean higher recommendation.